d3vilh/raspberry-gateway/README.md

   * [**Technitium-dns**](https://technitium.com/dns/) - Self host DNS server.
 Block ads & malware at DNS level for your entire network.
   * [**qBittorrent**](https://www.qbittorrent.org) -  an open-source software alternative to µTorrent.
   * [**Portainer**](https://www.portainer.io) a lightweight *universal* management GUI for all Docker enviroments which included into this project.
-  * [**Grafana Dashboards**](https://github.com/d3vilh/raspberry-gateway/tree/master/raspi-monitoring) for Internet speed, OpenVPN, Raspberry Pi hardware and running Docker containers status monitoring.
+  * [**Grafana Dashboards**](https://github.com/d3vilh/raspberry-gateway/tree/master/raspi-monitoring) for Internet speed, OpenVPN, Raspberry Pi hardware and Docker containers status monitoring.
-  * **Various Prometheus exporters**: cAdviser, **AirGradient**, **StarLink**, **ShellyPlug** and others.
+  * **Various Prometheus exporters**: cAdviser, AirGradient, StarLink, ShellyPlug and others.

 # Requirements
   - [**Raspberry Pi 4**](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), [**Raspberry Pi CM4**](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000) **and** [**CM4 I/O Board**](https://www.raspberrypi.com/products/compute-module-4-io-board/) or [**Raspberry Pi 3**](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) board, all with 2-4Gb RAM minimum.
   - [**Raspberry Pi Imager**](https://www.raspberrypi.com/software/) to simplify installation of Raspberry Pi OS Lite (x64 or i686 bit).
   - [**Raspios Lite (64bit)**](https://downloads.raspberrypi.org/raspios_lite_arm64/images/) however is recommended for this setup.
   - **16Gb SD Card**
-    > You can run it on CM4 board with 8Gb eMMC card.
+    > **Note**: You can run it on CM4 board with 8Gb eMMC card.
 Full installation on top of latest [Raspios lite (64bit)](https://downloads.raspberrypi.org/raspios_lite_arm64/images/) will use 4,5Gb of your eMMC card.
-Raspberry-pi Zero-W, or W2 boards supported as well, but be aware, that it has no internal Ehernet adapter and very limited by avilable CPU & RAM resources, what limits the number of running containers and clients connected to VPN server.
+Raspberry Pi **Zero-W** or **W2** boards can also be used, but it's important to note that they lack an internal Ethernet adapter and have limited CPU and RAM resources.
+This can restrict the number of containers that can be run and the number of clients that can connect to the VPN server.

 # Installation
   1. Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html):